Nishu1996/-House-Price-Prediction-in-Washington-State-using-R/README.md

 Upon comparison, it was noted that Ridge Regression outperformed all the other models.

 # Setting up & Running the Project:
-Download the R code (Project_v1.R) from this repository and dataset from the Kaggle source.
+Download the R code (FinalProject.R) from this repository and dataset from the Kaggle source.
 Open the R code file in RStudio and set the working directory in Rstudio to the location of the downloaded dataset.
 Press Command + Return key to execute each command.